lopez-lab/vee_flow/README.md

 #### To update workflow
 In your home directory where vee_flow was cloned, use "git pull origin master" to update with changes.
 Note, this does not change the workflow you created in your scratch directory.

+#### Check workflow progress
+When in your scratch flow directory, run "check_prog" in the command line to see the progression of the calculations.